Psycho (franchise): Psycho House (1990)

 In 1990, due to the pressure from his publishing company, Bloch wrote a third novel called Psycho House.
 However, according to horror writer David J. Schow, when writing it Bloch originally called it Psycho 13.
 In the novel, set ten years after Norman Bates' death, the Bates mansion and motel are both bought as tourist attractions, before a series of mysterious murders begin to take place.

-Norman's Hotel Murder Case (2013)

-In 2013, Takekuni Kitayama published the second volume of his Danganronpa: Kirigiri light novel series, called Norman's Hotel Murder Case.
-Set fifty years after the death of Norman Bates, forty years after the Bates mansion and motel's conversion to tourist attractions in Psycho House, and six years before Danganronpa: Trigger Happy Havoc, the novel follows middle school-age detectives Yui Samidare and Kyoko Kirigiri as they investigate a "Duel Noir" death game being hosted on the grounds, alongside a hologram of Norman himself, and his "family".

 Psycho: Sanitarium (2016)

-A fifth installment, titled Robert Bloch's Psycho: Sanitarium and written by Chet Williamson, was released in 2016.
+A fourth installment, titled Robert Bloch's Psycho: Sanitarium and written by Chet Williamson, was released in 2016.
 The book is set between the events of the original novel and Psycho II, recounting the events which took place in a state hospital for the criminally insane where Bates is a patient.